baghdasaryan/Calculator--Query-Interface--GMDb/GMDb_-_Movie_Database/README.md

 actor/director.
 You may treat this MaxPersonID table as a "persistent variable" that remembers its value even after your program stops.

+*MaxMovieID(id)*

-The MaxMovieID is used similarly to assign a new ID to a new movie inserted by the user.
+The MaxMovieID is used similarly to MaxPersonID, it assigns a new ID to a new movie inserted by the user.
 As a new movie is added to the database, the entry in this table is incremented and assigned to the new movie.
-The schema of the MaxMovieID table is given as follow:
+The schema of the MaxMovieID table is as follow:

 MaxMovieID(id)